BrandonTheMandon/DYCRaiding/README.md

-# DYCRaiding.github.io
+# DYCRaiding
-The home for all things DYC raiding
+The home for all things related to DYC raiding. :)